wavemstudios/SafuuX-DeFi-Hackathon/README.md

 # Cosmic Force Hackathon Entry

-## This fork is the start of the Cosmic Force repository.
+## This is the start of the Cosmic Force repository.
+NOTE additional information and links will be added before the 30th Nov.

 ### BACKGROUND:
 3 years ago WavemStudios created Cosmic Force, an 8-Bit Retro Shoot Em Up game for the Commodore 64 and PC emulators.
 Now we want to create a AAA release of the game with all the latest technology that also links into the blockchain.